 Repetitive movements like throwing or direct hits are common causes of injury.
 Next, we will look at common shoulder joint injuries caused by sports and talk about treatments.

-Shoulder joint injuries may cause life-long problems if left untreated.
+Shoulder joint injuries may cause life-long problems if left untreated and could even lead to arthritis in your shoulder.
 So if you suffer from a sports-related shoulder injury, don’t hesitate to seek medical advice

 Our shoulder specialists at Georgia Hand, Shoulder & Elbow, are here to help diagnose and cure your shoulder pain.
 We have convenient offices in Atlanta and Marietta, Georgia.